Magnesium is a mineral that can help improve exercise performance, mental health, and sleep.

 A: Certain medical conditions including Crohn’s, kidney disorder, celiac disease, digestive disorders, and low stomach acid can affect your body’s ability to absorb magnesium.

-A: Yes, since magnesium is beneficial for your nervous system, it can prevent panic attacks.
+A: Magnesium is beneficial for your nervous system so it may help prevent anxiety and panic attacks.
 Magenium has a relaxing effect on your body, and it can also help with anxiety, restlessness, and irritability.

 Q: Is magnesium better than calcium?